tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/按量计费实例关机不收费说明_int.md

 - For ineligible instances, they will**still be charged** after shutdown.

 ## Impacts
-IMPORTANT: Read the following impacts carefully before enabling the "No Charges When Shut Down" feature:
+IMPORTANT: Read the following notes carefully before enabling "No Charge During Shutdown " feature:

-1. The instance's CPU and memory **will not be retained** when it is shut down.
-Hence **it may fail** when you restart it.
-In this case, please try to start it again instantly or later.
+1. Instance's CPU and memory **will not be retained**.
+Therefore, **it may fail**when you restart.
+You can try again or try later.
-2. The public IP bound with the instance **will be automatically released** when it is shut down.
-A new public IP is assigned when you restart the instance.
+2. Public IP bound with instance **will be released automatically** after shutdown.
+A new public IP will be assigned when you restart the instance.
 However, its private IP remains unchanged. **To retain the public IP, you can convert the public IP to an EIP before shutting down the instance**.
 EIP is retained when you shut down and restart the instance, and no idle fee is charged.
 3. When the instance is shut down, **most operations are not available**, including adjusting configuration/disks/network, reinstalling system, restarting instance, resetting password, renewing, etc. You need to **start up the instance** for these operations.
 4. Instances that are shut down for adjusting configuration/disks, reinstalling system and other OPS operations are **ineligible** for the "No Charges When Shut Down" feature.